sylzys/bakethelake/_i18n/en/_posts/2023-02-07-batch-stream-processing.md

 It is often recommended to start with batch processing, which is considered as a solid base for a performing big data platform.

-The process is simple, easy to set up and low cost, allowing to get a global view on data, customers...
+The process is simple, easy to set up and pretty low cost, allowing to get a global view on data, customers...

 As the business grows, and if the need for real-time analysis arises, we can then add a stream pipeline to our big data platform.